geoserver/geoserver/doc/en/user/source/community/ogc-api/features/index.rst

 The collection of feature types being published by the service.

-Each collection entry is described using the layer details of title, description, geogrpahic extent.
+Each collection entry is described using the layer details of title, description, geographic extent.

-Data can be browsed as html pages, or downloaded in a range of formats such as :file:`GeoJSON` and :file:`GML`.
+Data can be browsed as web pages, or downloaded in a range of formats such as :file:`GeoJSON` and :file:`GML` documents.

 .. figure:: img/collection.png

    Collection sf:roads download formats

-Tile matrix sets
+Tile matrix sets (extension)
-''''''''''''''''
+''''''''''''''''''''''''''''

-Lists tile matrix sets, linking to their definition.
+Addition from :ref:`ogcapi-tiles` extension listing tile matrix sets, linking to their definition.

 .. figure:: img/tilematrix.png

    Tile matrix EPSG:4326 definition

 Conformance
 '''''''''''